Sunday, March 1, 2015

 Hunter Irvine

-For my memorable final exam for my excellent preaching class at Colorado Christian University, I used my keen illustration of the Mosaic Covenant, which is Leonard Nimoy’s famous statement, “Live long and prosper.”
+For my memorable final exam for my excellent preaching class at Colorado Christian University, I used my keen illustration for the Mosaic Covenant, which is Leonard Nimoy’s famous statement, “Live long and prosper.”
 This is the second part of the conditional Mosaic covenant, the blessing.
 The covenant was that if the Hebrew people would obey the commands of God given to them, then they would live long and prosper in the land that God was going to give them.
 This is found in Deuteronomy 6:1-3.
-It is my favorite sermon illustration, and probably always will be.
-Before the final exam sermon, I sent everyone in the class an email with a picture of the classic American actor giving the hand greeting.
-A number in the class did not know who he was, which surprised me, yet they did after my sermon!

 I give my condolences to the Nimoy family and friends in the wake of the physical loss of Leonard Nimoy.
 God bless you!